deepqmc/deepqmc/doc/tutorial.rst

 Evaluate the energy
 -------------------

 A rough estimate of the expectation value of the energy of a trained wave function can be obtained already from the local energies of the training run.
 A rigorous estimation of the energy expectation value up to the statistical sampling error can be obtained when evaluating the energy expectation value of the trained wavefunction without further optimization.
-This is achieved by passing a training checkpoint is passed to the :func:`~deepqmc.train` function, but the optimizer is specified to be ``None``:
+This is achieved by passing a training checkpoint to the :func:`~deepqmc.train` function, and specifying the optimizer to be ``None``:

     >>> import jax.numpy as jnp
     >>> step, train_state = jnp.load('runs/01/training/chkpt-10000.pt',allow_pickle=True)